security-force-monitor/research-handbook/source/source-citation-specific.rst

 - ``line``: a line or range of lines in a line-numbered document like an interview transcript.
 - ``clip``: a passage from a video or audio source, comprising a start time and a stop time.
 - ``frame``: a single capture point in a video.
-- ``still``: an image captured from a video or interactive resource which does not correspond to a specific frame.
 - ``paragraph``: where a document is numbered throughout, such as in United Nations Security Council documents, paragraphs can be used as access point triggers.
 - ``cell``: the cell reference or range within a table of data